 You can change many DMF configuration-file parameters while DMF is running, but others require that DMF be stopped.
-For more information, see the "Best Practices" chapter in DMF 6 Administrator Guide for SGI InfiniteStorage).
+For more information, see the "Best Practices" chapter in DMF 6 Administrator Guide).
 For those parameters that require DMF to be stopped, do the following: